eulphean/TouchInstrument/README.md

-# TouchInstrument
+# touchInstrument
-This repo contains the Arduino project for capacitive touch on metal objects.
+Arduino project to do capacitive touch sensing on metal objects.